harrisonpim/harrisonpim.com/README.md

 The site is rebuilt and deployed automatically by vercel whenever changes are detected in:

 - the content in prismic (Ideally, changes are bundled together into a release)
-- the master branch of this repo (new PRs will generate a build which is deployed to a preview URL)
+- the `main` branch of this repo (new PRs will generate a build which is deployed to a preview URL)

 As changes on either side are relatively infrequent compared to the build time, there's no problem with rebuilding the site from scratch on every change.